Naee-Software/naee-documentation/start.md

 2. Click the info button (i) on the bottom right corner of your project’s icon
 3. A popover will display the project’s keys.

+{% method %}

 Typically you configure the client in the entry point of your application, such as the AppDelegate on Apple platform, or in the Main Activity on Android.
-You can even configure the client inserting the key into the app info.plist (Apple) or manifest (Android), but for the momento we’ll use the code way:
+You can even configure the client inserting the key into the app info.plist (Apple) or manifest (Android), but for the momento we’ll use the code way.

-*In Swift* (Apple platforms)
+{% sample lang=“swift” %}

 ```swift
 Client.default.configure(clientId: “*your client id*, clientKey: “*your client key*)
 ```

-*In Kotlin* (Android)
+{% sample lang=“kotlin” %}

 ```kotlin
 Client.default.configure(“*your client id*”, “*your client key*”)
 ```

-*In Java* (Android)
+{% sample lang=“java” %}

 ```java
 Client.default.configure”*your client id*”, “*your client key*”);
 ```

+{% endmethod %}

 *Note:* normally the syntactical differences on the various languages are very subtle that now on we’ll show only the Swift version, with some particular exceptions.